Saivam: Reception

-The film received positive reviews from critics.

-Rediff praised the film, saying "Good dialogues, great characterisation with opportunities for everyone to prove themselves, plenty of humour and a light-hearted romance makes this family drama an extremely engaging affair."
-The Times Of India said, "In all of his films so far, Vijay has struggled with the pacing but here, he is bang on and the slightly laid-back pace of the film fits its setting beautifully.
+S. Saraswathi of Rediff.com praised the film, saying "Good dialogues, great characterisation with opportunities for everyone to prove themselves, plenty of humour and a light-hearted romance makes this family drama an extremely engaging affair."
+M. Suganth of The Times of India said, "In all of his films so far, Vijay has struggled with the pacing but here, he is bang on and the slightly laid-back pace of the film fits its setting beautifully.
 It is no surprise that Saivam is his best — not to mention, his most original — film yet."
-The Hindus Baradwaj Rangan praised it as "a film that infuses artistry into a generally light-hearted entertainment.
+Writing for The Hindu, Baradwaj Rangan praised it as "a film that infuses artistry into a generally light-hearted entertainment.
 You can sense that Saivam is an all-round labour of love.
-There isn’t an iota of cynical calculation in it."
+There isn't an iota of cynical calculation in it."

-Awards

-Baby Utthara Unnikrishnan won the National Film Award for Best Female Playback Singer, becoming the youngest winner of the prestigious award.
-Lyricist Na.
-Muthukumar, also received the National Award for Best Lyricist.
+Accolades

+At the 62nd National Film Awards, Uthara Unnikrishnan won the award for Best Female Playback Singer for the song "Azhagu", becoming the youngest winner in that category, and Na.
+Muthukumar received the award for Best Lyricist for the same song.
+At the 62nd Filmfare Awards South, they won the Best Playback Singer – Female and Best Lyricist awards respectively, the film's only two nominations at the ceremony.
+Uthara also won the Tamil Nadu State Film Award for Best Female Playback Singer.
+However, her National Award win became the subject of controversy; singer Pradip Somasundaran felt she was undeserving of the award because her vocals seemed to have been adjusted through pitch correction software, and writer V. M. Girija criticised the jury for awarding the song, criticising its quality; she felt Uthara was not even worth the State Film Award.